 What are the most common symptoms of COVID?

 The most common symptoms include fever, cough and shortness of breath.
 In some cases there may also be loss of smell and taste, chills, sore throat, muscle aches, headache, general weakness, diarrhoea or vomiting.
 Most cases are mild.
+There are also cases without symptoms (asymptomatic).

 What should I do if I have symptoms compatible with COVID-19?